Mobiz-Advanced-Technologies/MAPLScript/README.md

-# Mobiz Advanced Programming Languange (MAPLScript)
+# Mobiz Advanced Programming language (MAPLScript)

 A new programming language made by Mobiz